SANDFLIES HEADER BOX

 Mosquitoes and Doctor Flies can leave a much bigger welt on your skin and can inflict terrible pain and itchiness and the worst thing you can do is to scratch.
 As not only can the bite look worse you might then get it infected.
 So what to do?

-At the end of this post I’ve got a video of me demonstrating the Bite Away Pen which I found really worked on mosquito and larger bites.
-Lots of my friends used it too and then they bought their own as it worked so well.
+At the end of this post I’ve got a video of me demonstrating the Bite Away Pen which I found really worked on calming and taking the itch away from mosquito and larger insect bites – so you are less tempted to scratch and make it worse.

 DEFENCE – REPELLENT -TREATMENT